 The following categories are not patentable:

-to lack of novelty.
+Generally, once an invention has been published or publicly disclosed, it cannot be patented due to lack of novelty.
 However, the Patents Act, 1970 provides a limited 12-month grace period in certain situations such as:

 Yes.
 Patent applications remain confidential for 18 months from the filing or priority date.
 After this period, the application is published in the Patent Journal and becomes available for public inspection.